protecode-sc/helm-chart/README.md

 If monitoring is needed, minimum instance size is Standard_DS3_v2.
 In that case node count can be decreased to 2.

+Also, Azure can conflict with some S3/minio operations.
+This can be resolved by settings `frontend.disableEc2Metadata` as `true`.

 ## Deploying Black Duck Binary Analysis Using the Helm Package Manager